Tendus/SomeUnityAddressableManager/README.md

 * The Implementation class: "YourAssetRefLink": Handles Request tracking by oerriding abstract functions defined in Base class, along with defining any additional wanted data
   * Template class not really needed for this as the AssetLink doesn't directly reference the Manager or Settings classes at all.
 It wholly responsible for itself.
 The original draft of the dynamic didn't include it as it was just considered part of the Manager.
 I wanted to allow extending the Base though to whoever would want to override the Requester tracking
   * "SimpleAssetRefLink" exists as a very basic implementation of this that can extended or used as-is

+## The Simple Addressable Manager
+While all the Base/Template/Implementation stuff is fun "middle-level" management code that I'm certain everyone reading this wants to extend and play with, you can just use the SimpleImplementation provided with the package to handle all the Addressable Management stuff without the hassle of setting up any additional (implementation) code yourself.
+This section is a quick overview of the SimpleImplementation of the AddressableManager.
+For each system section, the 1st bullet point will be on how to set it up to run the project, with the following points explaining import functions and points of interest:

+### Implementation Design overview
+* AssetLink stores Requesters' RequestID, and acts as empty if none are stored.
+It also stores a numeric Priority score to be used in a future build.
+* Settings Enables Autocaching if the Device's SystemMemory is above a certain threshold, otherwise it leaves it disabled.
+I also allows tying what can be PreCached to SystemMemory as well through a numeric Priority score.

+#### SimpleAddressableManager
+* Add the component "SimpleAddressableManager" to a GameObject in your scene.
+It will handle turning itself into a singleton, and all that comes with it.
+ * Consider setting up a "Boot" prefab or something like it that you can throw into every scene and will destroy itself if it's not the 1st of it's kind (Look into AddressableManager<M,S,A>.Awake() for an example of how to do this).
+  * You can also spawn a singleton from the Settings, but we'll get there when we get to the Settings.
+ * Has DoAutoCache bool that determines whether or not the AssetLinks should remain in the cache after all their Requesters have finished using them.
+ * Has LoadAsset wrapper functions that allowing passing a Priority score value, to be implemented in a future build.
+ * Includes UpdateAssetRefPriority function to update that value if it needs to be updated per Requester.
+ * Most of the code exists in a Template class: "SimpleAddressableManagerSettingsTemplate<M,S,A>" for specific reason being that if you want to extend this code at all you can just inherit from that class.

+#### SimpleAddressableManagerSettings
+* Somewhere in your Project's folder heirarchy, RightClick -> Create -> Some/AddressableManager/SimpleSettings.
+Fill it out as desired and reference via the SimpleAddressableManager component you created in the former section.
+ * If you want the Settings to create the Manager rather than the other around, you can write a wrapper for AddressableManager.CreateManagerSingleton in your own implementation to be called by whatever Game Init/Boot sequence you have setup.
+  * Looking at it now I might need to write that function.
+I'll try to include that in a future build.
+ * There is a also a "Dynamic" Settings object you can create as well (DynamicSettings) that will select the BuildConfig to use based on the current Device and its SystemInfo that is running the Game.
+ * For the most part I've tried to add Tooltip for every variable that isn't immediately self-explanatory, so I'm skipping the nitty-gritty for just q uick high-level explanation of the important bits:
+  * BuildConfig: Is used to determine if we want to enable AutoCaching for basic Settings, For the Dynamic settings this returns a Priority score that is used to determine which Labels/Addressables to PreCache.
+  * Remote Options: "HasRemoteAddressables", "RemoteAssetLoadPath", and "DownloadAssetLabels": Ignore these if you aren't distributing the AssetBundles over a CDN.
+  * PreCache Assets/Labels: Define what we should precache into our AddressableManager. any Settings objects we want to treat as Addressables should be included here.
+As mentioned above using a Dynamic Settings object we can limit what gets PreCached.
+ * Included GetNeededDownloadSizeAsync function that can be called Externally if you want to display the size of the Download needed (assuming one is needed, a return of 0, says "none")
+ * Included DownloadBundlesAsync function that can be called Externally if you want to seperate the Download sequence from the Init sequence (you should if you are doing Remote assets)
+ * Included CacheBundlesAsync function that can be called Externally if you want to seperate the PreCache sequence from the Init sequence (it should come after Download but you aren't using Remote assets it doen't really matter)
+ * Similar to the SimpleAddressableManager, most of the code exists in a Template class: "SimpleAddressableManagerSettingsTemplate<M,S,A>".
+Unlike the Manager there is an abstract class right below to help simplify the Simple and Dynamic implementations into 1 reference type: "SimpleAddressableManagerSettingsBase".
+You can override that with your own Implementation if you like and it'll supply all the data the Manager needs so long as you override the abstract function.

+#### SimpleAssetRefLink:
+* No additional work is needed, it is implemented as part of the SimpleAddressableManager's inheritence of the Template class
+* Includes Priority score value to be implemented in the future, currently returns the max score between all Requesters and it's default Priority score
+* Stores Requesters as a Dictionary lookup of RequestID:Priority score, empty dictionary = no Requesters

+### Additional Helper Classes
+#### SimpleObjectReference
+Acts as a very basic in-Scene instance of an Object to be loaded at runtime.
+Includes settable UnityEvent for in-scene simple callbacks and overridable "Set" and "Clear" functions for extended versions of this base class.
+A quick rundown of extendend versions already included as part of the SimpleImplementation:
+* SimpleGameObjectReference: Can set Transform parent for the Object to be spawned onto.
+Will Instantiate a copy of the LoadedAsset as part of the "Set" call, and delete said copy on "Clear"
+* TODO: Add more Reference classes

+## Setting up Samples
+A quick overview of how to go about setting up and implementing samples as well what's worth looking at just to look at it.
+At the moment there is just the one, but if anyone needs an example of a spefic feature I can look adding it to the list.
+(Side note: I also do a bit more research into including addressable settings as part of the package, you'll need to modify the "Groups" but it's really simple and easy and included below)

+### Simple Loading Sequence
+TODO: expand upon sample explanation
+On how to get it to work:
+* Set "DownloadAssets" folder as addressables (Select the folder from the Project view, enable the tickbox "Addressable"
+* Go to AddressableGroups and add a "Download" Label (Window -> AssetManagement -> AddressableGroups.
+Then in that window: Tools -> Windows -> Labels.
+Add the Label)
+* In the Groups window, find the folder we marked "Addressable" and under Labels, enable the newly created "Download" label
+* That's all that is required to get it to run!
+Keep reading for how to enable proper reading from built AssetBundles
+* Build the AssetBundles (in the Groups window, Build -> New Build -> Default Build Script.
+Ignore the other options for now those are for way more advanced functionality than what is needed to run this sample)
+* Set the "Play Mode Script" to "Use Existing Build" (we are still in the Groups window)
+* Congratulations!
+Remote loading is bit tricker, and you are responsible for finding your own CDN
+* TODO: Add instructions for Remote loading

+## On My TODO list:
+A List of changes I want to make and features I want to add in the future
+* Setup SimpleAddressableManager's Priority system, allowing Autocaching above a certain threshold
+* Setup a Catalog system to load in Assets based on defined lookup parameters (less by players, more by code and settings)
+* Look into feasibility of hosting a Remote Distribution Sample, DDOS scares my poor empty wallet
+* Add more ObjectReferences in general
+* All the TODO lines in the project's code itself